roopa1099/Coding/miscellaneous_practice/README.md

 13. Minimum of unvisisted node is considered source node for each traversal.
 14. It works for directed and undirected weighted graph with positive nodes.

 15. In Belmon Ford, Negative weights are also considered.
+"One Source Shortest Path"
-16. The main difference from DS is that, in Dijistra, we check the min weight and then find the shortest part, whereas in Belmon, we need to traverse and check n-1 time that we selected correct values or not in the graph.
+16. The main difference from DS is that, in Dijistra, we check the min weight and then find the shortest part, whereas in Belmon, we need to traverse all n nodes  and check n-1 times that we selected correct values or not in the graph.
 Where n is number of nodes.
 The graph must be acyclic
 17. Time complexity for Belmon Ford is more as we need to traverse n-1 times.
+18. "All Source Shortest Path" : Floyd Warshall.
+19. First we make D0 matrix, consisting of weights beteen 2 nodes, if no connection then infinity.
+20. Then we make Dn matrices, where we consider min(dn-1(i,j), dn-1(i,n) + dn-1(n,j), and n-1th row will be same as n-1th row in dn-1.

 - [110.
 BFS Traversal.](./BFSGraph.java)
 - [111.
 DFS Traversal.](./DFSGraph.java)